arukusuiinpu/Flux/README.md

+## Flexible Object-Oriented to Data-Oriented Java

-# 𓆝𓆟𓆞Flux𓆟𓆞𓆝
+# 𓆝𓆟𓆞Floodo Java𓆟𓆞𓆝
 _As you can guess this is not a professional\
 project by any means in this initial state._
 # 𓆝𓆟𓆞____𓆟𓆞𓆝

 ## Mock plans:
-- Implement a Directed Acyclic Graph Flux IR structure
+- Implement a Directed Acyclic Graph Floodo IR structure
 - More useful operators and aliases (Python, C#)
 - := operator
 - Better generics (C# inspired; includes single function parametrization for 2+ types)